JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Slow-Burn.md

 ---
 In *The American Dream*, Albee exposes the hollowness of the American family through a biting satire that critiques societal norms and the pursuit of materialism.
 This darkly comedic play features a dysfunctional family whose bizarre interactions reveal the underlying emptiness of their lives.

-*'*Zoo Story*, Albee’s first major work, brings two strangers together in New York City's Central Park.
+*Zoo Story*, Albee’s first major work, brings two strangers together in New York City's Central Park.
 As Peter, a complacent publishing executive, and Jerry, a volatile drifter, engage in a conversation that escalates to a shocking climax, the play explores themes of isolation, communication, and existential despair.

 Presented together in *Slow Burn*, these one-act plays offer a powerful and unsettling examination of contemporary life, showcasing Albee's sharp wit and profound insight into the human experience.